 Companies that seriously violate principles and standards of UN Global Compact, UN Guiding Principles on Business and Human Rights Compliance and standards and rights of the International Labor Organisation are excluded.
 In addition, no investments will be made in companies related to controversial weapons.
+Specifically, investments are made in companies that achieve an ESG rating according to MSCI ESG Rating >= "BB" and comply with the following minimum exclusions: Weapons (revenue threshold 10%), controversial weapons (revenue

-Specifically, investments are made in companies that achieve an ESG rating according to MSCI ESG Rating >= "BB" and comply with the following minimum exclusions: Weapons (revenue threshold 10%), controversial weapons (revenue threshold 0%), tobacco production (revenue threshold 5%), distribution of tobacco (revenue threshold 20%), thermal coal (revenue threshold 5%), fracking/oil sands (revenue threshold 5%), pornography (revenue threshold 5%), gambling (revenue threshold 5%), palm oil (revenue threshold 5%)
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. threshold 0%), tobacco production (revenue threshold 5%), distribution of tobacco (revenue threshold 20%), thermal coal (revenue threshold 5%), fracking/oil sands (revenue threshold 5%), pornography (revenue threshold 5%), gambling (revenue threshold 5%), palm oil (revenue threshold 5%)